 This small-scale class for 12 participants is not socially distanced.
-For those seeking a Covid-secure cookery class, please see our events at our Peckham venue and online.
+For those seeking a Covid-secure cookery class, please see our events online.

 This is a family style cookery class where we will collectively prepare 4 dishes.
-Chef Elahe will divide the class into groups with each one responsible for creating 1 of the dishes.
+The chef will divide the class into groups with each one responsible for creating 1 of the dishes.
 You are also free to move around during the class to learn about the other dishes.
-Chef Elahe will recap each of the dishes throughout the evening and at the end of the class so that everyone can learn about all of the dishes.
+The chef will recap each of the dishes throughout the evening and at the end of the class so that everyone can learn about all of the dishes.
 You will also be emailed the recipes after the class.

 A sample menu of the dishes that will be taught include:

 - Masto Khair (Yogurt dip)